ILIAS-eLearning/ILIAS/README.md

 Writing up formulars is a big part in the every days business of PHP-developers.
 To ease this work, one would like to abstract the formulars in a way that makes them composable.
-This is the implementation of an attempt to this problems grown from functional programming and [elaborated scientifically](http://groups.inf.ed.ac.uk/links/papers/formlets-essence.pdf).
+This is the implementation of an attempt to this problem grown from functional programming and [elaborated scientifically](http://groups.inf.ed.ac.uk/links/papers/formlets-essence.pdf).

 It could be usefull for educational purpose, since it implements some interesting